bf4648/alarm-clock/README.md

 ## Set up your alarm-playlist.txt

 ### You can add the following sounds (mp3s found in the sound folder) to your alarm-playlist.txt
+#### Feel free to add your own mp3s to the sound folder and then add them to the alarm-playlist.txt file

 ```
 computer.mp3